ycrc/ood-user-mapping/README.md

 ## Introduction
-At the Yale Center for Research Computing, we separate **course accounts** from regular **research accounts**.
+At the Yale Center for Research Computing (YCRC), we separate **course accounts** from regular **research accounts**.
 This allows us to separate quotas for the two types of accounts and makes it easy to creat and delete course accounts each semester.
 Users